UniversalDependencies/UD_Portuguese-Bosque/ud-docs/_pt-pos/DET.md

 ### Definition
 Determiners are words that modify nouns or noun phrases and express the reference of the noun phrase in context.
 That is, a determiner may indicate whether the noun is referring to a definite or indefinite element of a class, to a closer or more distant element, to an element belonging to a specified person or thing, to a particular number or quantity, etc.

 In Portuguese corpora, numerals are not tagged as `DET`.
-In a noun phrase as "os cinco mortos" (the five deads), only "os" is tagged as `DET`.
+In a noun phrase such as "os cinco mortos" (the five dead [people]), only "os" is tagged as `DET`.

 ### Examples